How to Test Air Quality in Home? 1

 However, there are many ways to test air quality in-home.
 Read on to know!

 4. Install carbon monoxide detectors – Carbon monoxide is a by-product of stoves, furnaces, grills, fireplaces, and water heaters.
-It is odorless, colorless, and a tasteless gas that can prove to be deadly if inhaled.
+It is odorless, colorless, and a tasteless gas that can be deadly if inhaled.
 So, it is imperative to install carbon monoxide detectors to stay alert about the levels of CO inside the home.
-Ensure the detectors in the areas where you spend most of the time (like the bedroom).
+Ensure the sensors in the areas where you spend most of the time (like the bedroom).